dart-lang/language/background/README.md

-This directory contains documents that aren't part of any particular language problem or solution but contain useful reference information for us.
+This directory contains documents that aren't part of any particular language problem or solution but contain useful reference information for language discussions.